FosterG4/mangadex-manga-scrapper/docs/QUICK_START.md

 # Quick Start Guide

-Get started with MangaDex Manga Downloader in 5 minutes!
+Get started with the Mangadx Manga Scrapper in 5 minutes!

+This guide will help you quickly set up and start downloading manga from MangaDx using the Mangadx scrapper tool.

 ## Installation